Short description of the article

-First, let’s define what does a minimum viable product (MVP) mean.
-MVP is a product having core functionality: minimal but sufficient for early adopters.
+First of all, let’s define what does a minimum viable product (MVP) mean.
+MVP is a product that have a core functionality such as minimal but sufficient for early adopters.
 The main task is to collect feedback from initial users for making a further strategy.
-Building a big and fully new project is always a great risk, but for building MVP app you first find out if this idea seems interesting to users.
+Building a big and fully new project is always a great risk, but for building MVP app you should find out if this idea seems interesting to users.
 After that, you can correct and improve your future changes.

 Top 5 steps for building a Minimum Viable Product

 1. Defining the target audience and their benefits from your app

 Defining your target group is crucial for all businesses.
 Which people should use your product, what age and maybe what gender are they?
 What profit do the customers get from your product?
 Why should they choose it?
 Find out as much as possible about their life, needs and way of thinking, talk to them if they are present in your social circle.

 Also read our article: Top 6 advantages of choosing Angular for your web app.